sphinx-gallery/sphinx-gallery/doc/syntax.rst

 ==================

-Sphinx-Gallery generates examples from Python scripts, so parsing and executing examples in plain RST code blocks is not supported.
+Sphinx-Gallery generates examples from Python scripts, so examples written in plain .rst files is not supported.
-If you're looking to generate links for code examples in ordinary RST documentation, you might find `sphinx-codeautolink <https://sphinx-codeautolink.rtfd.io>`_ helpful.
+If you're looking to generate hyperlinks for functions (linking to their corresponding online documentation) in code blocks of ordinary RST documentation, you might find
+`sphinx-codeautolink <https://sphinx-codeautolink.rtfd.io>`_ helpful.